Meet Our Team

 Rossella Della Monica, Disaster Risk Management Specialist, is part of the Brussels GFDRR team, and works on the implementation of EU-funded programs.
 She is the Task Team Leader for the Africa Disaster Risk Financing Initiative; she also works on the implementation of the ACP-EU Natural Disaster Risk Reduction Program, and she is the focal point in the GFDRR Brussels team for post-disaster response.
 Prior to this position, Rossella worked in Washington on the World Bank Latin America and Caribbean Disaster Risk Management team.
 Before joining the World Bank, Rossella worked as Program Manager at a Brussels-based consultancy, and for several NGOs as project officer.
 Rossella, an Italian national, holds a MA in Risk and Crisis Management from the University Pantheon Sorbonne in Paris, an MA in Humanitarian Assistance from the Catholic University of Louvain-la-Neuve, and a degree in physical geography from Pantheon-Sorbonne.

-Henriette B. Mampuya is Disaster Risk Management Analyst in the GFDRR Brussels team.
+Henriette B. Mampuya is an Operations Officer in the GFDRR Brussels team.
 She contributes to the implementation of the ACP-EU Natural Disaster Risk Reduction Program (focal point for Africa) and supports other EU-funded programs.
 Henriette is part of the Climate Risk Early Warning Systems (CREWS) Initiative team, and she also contributes to maintaining relationships with the European Union, the ACP, and European donors.
 Prior to joining GFDRR, Henriette successively worked for the World Bank's Middle East and North Africa Region, the Africa Region, and the External Affairs Vice-Presidency.
 A native of the Democratic Republic of Congo, she holds a Master's degree in International Management from ICHEC Brussels Management School, Belgium.

 Cindy Robles, a Junior Professional Officer funded by the Norwegian Government, supports the Resilience to Climate Change team.
 Cindy was previously an Adviser at the Norwegian Agency for Development Cooperation, providing quality assurance and managing grants to civil society organizations.
 Cindy worked with climate issues, job-creation, and civil society strengthening, in addition to cross-cutting concerns such as gender, human rights, environment, and anti-corruption.
 Cindy holds a Master’s in Political Science from the University of Oslo, including a semester at the University of Stellenbosch in South Africa.
 She has a Bachelor of Arts in Culture and Social Science – Political Science from the same university.
 She is fluent in Norwegian, English, and Spanish.